-- Developer/general partner and co-developer/co-general partner, if applicable - List properties owned or managed within the past five years, with government financial assistance identified, and the type (i.e. TCAC, HCD, etc.), and whether the property is subject to a recorded regulatory agreement. - List properties owned or managed that defaulted or were foreclosed upon during the ownership or management period - Qualifications of key staff persons DUNS and SAM registrations - Execution of Authorization to Release Information form (attached) - Execution of Qualifications Disclosure form (attached) - Architect - List projects within the last five years of a similar type and level of complexity - Attorney - Describe experience in real estate and public financing - Underwriter - Describe experience of firm and lead underwriter - List projects within the last five years of a similar type and level of complexity - Property management firm - List properties managed within the last five years by name, address, and contact information.
-Indicate whether the property received or receives government financial assistance, and the type (TCAC, CDLAC, HCD, etc.), and whether the property is subject to a recorded regulatory agreement - List properties under management that defaulted or were foreclosed upon during the management period - Qualifications of key staff persons - General contractor - List three similar projects and experience in the proposed project's type of construction - Other consultants - Description of qualifications - 5.
-Site Information
+- Developer/general partner and co-developer/co-general partner, if applicable - Provide an organizational chart - List properties currently owned or managed within the past five years, with government financial assistance identified, and the type (i.e. TCAC, HCD, etc.), and whether the property is subject to a recorded regulatory agreement.
+Include role in project, year acquired, total number of projects, total number of units and total number of affordable units. - List properties owned or managed that defaulted or were foreclosed upon during the ownership or management period - Qualifications of key staff persons - DUNS and SAM registrations - Execution of Authorization to Release Information form (attached) - Execution of Qualifications Disclosure form (attached) - Architect - List projects within the last five years of a similar type and level of complexity - Attorney - Describe experience in real estate and public financing - Underwriter - · Describe experience of firm and lead underwriter - List projects within the last five years of a similar type and level of complexity - Property management firm - List properties currently managed within the last five years-by name, address, and contact information.
+Indicate whether the property received or receives government financial assistance, and the type (TCAC, CDLAC, HCD, etc.), and whether the property is subject to a recorded regulatory agreement.
+Include total number of projects, total number of units and total number of affordable units. - List properties under management that defaulted or were foreclosed upon during the management period - Qualifications of key staff persons - · General contractor